Natalie Bennett: Green Party leader (2012–2016)

 On 3 September 2012, Bennett replaced Caroline Lucas as leader of the Green Party of England and Wales.
 3,127 ballot papers were returned in the 2012 Green Party leadership elections, a turnout of 25.1%.
 This turnout was explained by Bennett in a BBC interview: "if you hold an election in the month of August you kind of expect that turnout won't be particularly high".
 On election as party leader Bennett told a press conference that the policies of the Green Party were "the only viable way forward for British people, for the world".

-In May 2014 she was selected again to contest the Parliamentary seat of Holborn and St Pancras.
+Under Bennett's leadership, the party moved to position itself as a left-wing alternative to the Labour Party, putting emphasis on social justice as well as the environment, and adopting such policies as renationalising the railways, making the minimum wage the same as the living wage, a wealth tax on the top 1%, and building more affordable housing.

+At the 2014 European elections, the Green Party finished fourth, above the Liberal Democrats, winning more than 1.2 million votes.
+The party also increased its European Parliament representation, gaining one seat in the South West England region.

 She was re-elected unopposed as leader of the party in September 2014.

+In the runup to the 2015 general election the party experienced what was described as a "Green Surge", as membership of the party increased from less than 20,000 to over 60,000 between October 2014 and May 2015.
+They also saw their polling improve; one opinion poll in January 2015 put the Greens on 11%, ahead of the Liberal Democrats.